EvansSnave/bookstore-react/README.md

 <!-- PROJECT DESCRIPTION -->
 <br>

-# 📖 Bookstore Project <a name="bookstore-project"></a>
+# 📖 bookstore-react Project <a name="bookstore-react-project"></a>

-The Bookstore is a web application that allows you to manage and display a collection of books with a focus on learning and implementing React and Redux in a real application.
+The bookstore-react is a web application that allows you to manage and display a collection of books with a focus on learning and implementing React and Redux in a real application.
 <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>